 Dole Plantation Maze

-The pineapple maze is actually the world’s largest maze!
+The pineapple maze Hawaii is actually the world’s largest maze!
 There are around 14,000 Hawaiian plants throughout the maze to enjoy.
 The Dole Pineapple Maze is 3 acres or 2.5 miles and will definitely take you and your family some time to complete.

 There is a free Dole Plantation app that will make your experience even more fun!
-It will time you to see how fast you take to finish the maze and record all the stations you’ve found.
+It will time you to see how fast you take to finish the pineapple garden maze and record all the stations you’ve found.
 Try to find all the maze stations for an extra bonus!

 Younger children may not have as much fun during this maze as it can take a long time.
 Toddlers will enjoy the train tour more than the maze.
-If you are visiting with teenagers, have a race to see who finishes it first!
+If you are visiting with teenagers, have a race to see who finishes first!